To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 What is HNW Lending’s minimum lending amount and how many loans can I lend in?

-If you want to use auto-lend, , this currently spreads a minimum of £10,000 across at least 20 loans, and typically over 40 loans, with a maximum of 10% of your money in any one loan.
-If you use the IFISA, the minimum you can put in is £5,000.
+If you want to use auto-lend, , this currently spreads a minimum of £10,000 across at least 15 loans, and typically over 40 loans, with a maximum of 10% of your money in any one loan.
+If you use the IFISA, the minimum you can put into it is £5,000.

 What more do I need to know?